hivex - Windows Registry "hive" extraction library

 Link with -lhivex.

-libhivex is a library for extracting the contents of Windows Registry "hive" files.
+Hivex is a library for extracting the contents of Windows Registry "hive" files.
 It is designed to be secure against buggy or malicious registry files.

-Unlike many other tools in this area, it doesn't use the textual .REG format for output, because parsing that is as much trouble as parsing the original binary format.
-Instead it makes the file available through a C API, or there is a separate program to export the hive as XML (see hivexml(1)), or to navigate the file (see hivexsh(1)).
+Unlike other tools in this area, it doesn't use the textual .REG format, because parsing that is as much trouble as parsing the original binary format.
+Instead it makes the file available through a C API, and then wraps this API in higher level scripting and GUI tools.

 This handle describes an open hive file.